Select a service to find out more

 Perth Home Care Services (PHCS) has recently changed name to Avivo.
 Avivo is a recognised leader in innovative approaches to consumer-directed care and individualised service design and delivery – in the disability, aged and mental health sectors.

-They are a non-denominational, community benefit organisation, incorporated in 1970, that specialises in delivering person-centered solutions to support people to live at home with dignity.
+They are a non-denominational, community benefit organisation, incorporated in 1970, that specialises in delivering person-centred solutions to support people to live at home with dignity.

 Avivo has offices in Osborne Park and Jandakot, as well as Geraldton, Northam and Mandurah.